-Public policy in Canada appears to have been effective in creating a strong research capacity.
+The 2014 federal budget provided for additional funding for research and innovation, including the creation of the Canada First Research Excellence fund, which provides CAD 1.5 billion in funding over the next 10 years for certain post-secondary institutions.
+This also includes funding for four major research councils.
+Public policy in Canada appears to have been effective in creating a strong research capacity in the academic sector.
 In September 2012, the Council of Canadian Academies released an assessment of science and technology in Canada that found Canada's scientific research enterprise to be ranked fourth-highest in the world, after that of the United States, the United Kingdom and Germany, in a survey of over 5,000 leading international scientists.
 With less than 0.5% of the world's population, Canada produces 4.1% of the world's research papers and nearly 5% of the world's most frequently cited papers.
-The six research fields in which Canada excels are clinical medicine, historical studies, information and communication technologies (ICT), physics and astronomy, psychology and cognitive sciences, and the visual and performing arts.
+Citation: